notabot-io/nab/README.md

-# dnab
+# Not A Bot

-DNAB is a pipeline-based, Docker-centric, lightweight task runner.
+NAB is a pipeline-based, Docker-centric, lightweight task runner.